utdata/icj-cli-tools/lectures/bash/bash-02-moving-around.md

 `/Users/ccm346/Documents`

-It should end with Documents.
+It should end with _Documents_.
 If it doesn't, you aren't in the right place.

 ## mkdir